How to set business boundaries that protect your energy (not just your time)

 Remember: You can't pour from an empty cup, but you also can't fill others' cups if yours has no bottom.
 Energy boundaries create that bottom, ensuring you always have something meaningful to offer.

-Ready to Build a Business That Supports Your Energy as well as your time?
+Ready to build a business that supports your energy as well as your time?

-The truth is, there is a different way.
 Through my Foundations Review, we'll spend 90 minutes together looking at what's actually draining your energy in your business and create a clear plan for sustainable systems that protect both your time and your nervous system.

 We'll explore: